elenacandellone/signed-bipartite-nets/README.md

-# Untangling co-voting patterns on online social media
+# Untangling co-voting patterns of sparse and dense human interactions
 Repository for the paper "Community detection on signed bipartite networks".
 ***